Skip to main content

 4. Analyze data

-Data analysis can reduce huge chunks of data into little fragments that make sense.
+Data analysis reduces huge chunks of data into fragments that make sense.
 It helps you find themes and patterns in the collected data for easier linking and identification.

-Hands-on group discussion of ideas and thematic tagging exercises are fast, effective ways to analyze in a short timeframe.
+Hands-on group discussion and thematic tagging exercises are fast, effective ways to analyze on a short timeframe.

 5. Draw insights

-Great insight should be grounded in real data, with no opinion or bias affecting data collection.
+Great insight is grounded in real data, with no opinion or bias affecting data collection.
 When seeking insights from your research, understand the difference between fact and opinion.

-Keeping insights actionable is important, especially if your team hopes to receive the same funding and support for future research projects.
-The best way to ensure research stays within budget is to have the mindset that the research should pay for itself.
+Keep insights actionable, especially if your team hopes to receive the same funding and support for future research projects.
+The best way to keep research within budget is to treat it as something that should pay for itself.

 Communicating your findings

 Communicating your research findings is a critical part of the research process.
-Regardless of the research outcome, you need to deliver the results to your teams.
+Regardless of the outcome, you need to deliver the results to your teams.
+Here are the steps:

 Present your findings

 Structure your report coherently and logically.
-This will help you:
+This helps you:

 • Organize the information